Collagen peptides (hydrolysed collagen)

 DEKollagenpeptide (hydrolysiertes Kollagen)

-Collagen peptides, also called hydrolysed collagen or collagen hydrolysate, are produced by enzymatic hydrolysis of animal collagen (typically bovine, porcine or fish skin and bone) to fragments of about 2-5 kDa.
-Iwai and colleagues (2005) demonstrated that hydroxyproline-containing dipeptides, notably Pro-Hyp and Hyp-Gly, appear in human plasma after oral ingestion, providing evidence for absorption beyond free amino acids.
-Randomised trials of 2.5-10 g per day for 8-24 weeks show modest improvements in skin hydration and elasticity, and meta-analyses report pain reduction in knee osteoarthritis.
-Effects on bone mineral density and tendon healing are less consistent.
-Collagen peptides are regulated as food in the EU and have no EU-authorised health claim.
+Collagen peptides are also called hydrolysed collagen or collagen hydrolysate.
+They are made by enzymatically breaking down animal collagen into small fragments, about 2 to 5 kDa.
+The source is usually bovine, porcine, or fish skin and bone.
+Iwai and colleagues (2005) found that two hydroxyproline-containing dipeptides, Pro-Hyp and Hyp-Gly, appear in human blood after you swallow them.
+That is evidence they are absorbed as more than just free amino acids.
+Randomized trials of 2.5 to 10 g a day, for 8 to 24 weeks, show modest gains in skin hydration and elasticity.
+And meta-analyses report less pain in knee osteoarthritis.
+Effects on bone density and tendon healing are less consistent.
+In the EU, collagen peptides are regulated as food, with no EU-authorized health claim.

 Sources